STile-project/STile/my_3rdparty/Magicube/Readme.md

-The code for the baseline "VectorSparse" in the paper.
+The folder Magicube1 contains the code for the baseline "VectorSparse" in the paper.